 Sudan Needs Urgent Relief and Support

-The people of Sudan are facing a devastating crisis, with the latest outbreak of fighting adding to an already dire humanitarian situation.
-With an estimated 16 million people - one-third of the population - in need of some aid, the situation is particularly dire for children and lactating mothers, with 4 million already severely malnourished before the renewed violence.
+The people of Sudan are facing a devastating crisis, with the latest outbreak of fighting and diseases in addition to seasonal floods and droughts adding to an already catastrophic humanitarian situation.
+With almost 25 million people – half the population – in need of some form of aid, Sudan is now facing the world’s largest internal displacement crisis.

 Your donation can help provide life-saving aid such as food, water, shelter, and medical supplies to those who most need it.